cfengine/documentation/manuals/concept/introduction.markdown

 This promises are not top-down directives for a central authority to act upon, they are the rules which clients are responsible for implementing.
 Try running a large organization on top-down authority alone.
-Try to managing a group of people without empowering and tristing them to make independent decisions.
+Try to manage a group of people without empowering and trusting them to make independent decisions.
 In CFEngine, we've implemented a system that emphasizes the promise a client makes to the overall CFEngine network, and we can create large systems of scale because we don't create a bulky